mgeduld/the-great-gatsby/index.md

 When using this script, which is largely the text of the novel, productions should grapple with how to handle redundancies.
 If a bit of narration says that Tom stands, should the actor stand?
 Perhaps redundancies should be minimized, and only used occasional for comic (or some other) effect.

-One approach is to purposefully create tension between NIck's version of the story and the version the other actors are performing, as if we're seeing multiple "The Great Gatsby"s overlaid, wrestling with each other, sometimes harmonizing each other or commenting on each other.
-At many instances, the actors can ignore narrative "stage directions."
-At other times they might outright contradict it.
+One approach is to purposefully create tension between NIck's version of the story and the version the other actors are performing, as if we're seeing multiple "The Great Gatsby"s overlaid, wrestling with each other, sometimes harmonizing with each other or commenting on each other.
+In many instances, the actors can ignore narrative "stage directions."
+At other times they might outright contradict them.
 In general, each element (narration, character performance) should add something new.

-All of the stage directions and casting suggestions should be taken as just that: suggestions.
+All of the following stage directions and casting suggestions should be taken as just that: suggestions.
 And that includes the (usually small, sometimes large) changes to the text.
 Collaborators on a specific production should refer to the original book and make their own decisions regarding fidelity.

 A casting: